Stroke & Vascular Disorders

 Hemorrhagic infarct.
 Pregnancy and the puerperium can be associated with cerebral hemorrhage due to cerebral venous thrombosis and eclampsia.
 In cerebral venous thrombosis, the affected cortex and underlying white matter becomes congested, swollen, and hemorrhagic, leading to venous infarction.
 Hemorrhage in the venous infarct range from a large hematoma to petechial hemorrhages within the infarct.

 Vaccine-induced immune thrombocytopenia and thrombosis (VITT).
-VITT is a newly described entity that is characterized by immune-mediated thrombocytopenia and a widespread venous thrombosis following the ChAdOx1 nCoV-19 adenoviral vector vaccine administration.
+Vaccine-induced immune thrombocytopenia and thrombosis is characterized by immune-mediated thrombocytopenia and a widespread venous thrombosis following the ChAdOx1 nCoV-19 adenoviral vector vaccine administration.
 Cerebral venous thrombosis is the most serious form of thrombosis in VITT.
 There is a very high risk of mortality if VITT is associated with cerebral venous thrombosis and intracerebral hemorrhage.
 A high titer of platelet factor-4 antibodies is demonstrated, and these antibodies activate platelets.
-D-dimer levels are generally markedly elevated (> 4000 FEU).
-Immunotherapy is helpful in many cases (116).
+D-dimer levels are generally markedly elevated (higher than 4000 FEU).
+Immunotherapy is helpful in many cases (119).

-In a risk factor analysis, age, African-American ethnicity (vs. Caucasian), and hypertension were positively associated with occurrence of intracerebral hemorrhage, whereas low-density lipoprotein cholesterol and triglycerides were inversely related to the intracerebral hemorrhage (137).
-Patients with systolic blood pressure of 160 mm Hg or higher or diastolic blood pressure 110 mm Hg or higher had 5.55 times the rate of intracerebral hemorrhage as nonhypertensives.
+In a risk factor analysis, age, African-American ethnicity (vs. Caucasian), and hypertension were positively associated with the occurrence of intracerebral hemorrhage, whereas low-density lipoprotein cholesterol and triglycerides were inversely related to the intracerebral hemorrhage (141).
+Patients with a systolic blood pressure of 160 mm Hg or higher or diastolic blood pressure of 110 mm Hg or higher had 5.55 times the rate of intracerebral hemorrhage as nonhypertensives.
 Sex, smoking, alcohol intake, body mass index, waist-to-hip ratio, waist circumference, and diabetes were not related to intracerebral hemorrhage.
 Hypertension significantly increases the risk of intracerebral hemorrhage, particularly in persons who have poorly controlled hypertension.
-Advancing age, smoking, and excessive use of alcohol also increases the risk of intracerebral hemorrhage.
-Alcohol consumption in moderate amount decreases risk of both lobar and nonlobar intracerebral hemorrhage (27).
+Advancing age, smoking, and excessive use of alcohol also increase the risk of intracerebral hemorrhage.
+Alcohol consumption in moderate amounts decreases the risk of both lobar and nonlobar intracerebral hemorrhage (27).

 Several studies observed that higher levels of cholesterol were associated with a lower risk of intracerebral hemorrhage.
-A higher level of low-density lipoprotein cholesterol also seems to be associated with lower risk of hemorrhagic stroke, whereas a high-density lipoprotein cholesterol level seems to be positively associated with risk of intracerebral hemorrhage (150).
-In a study, low serum triglyceride levels were associated with an increased risk of intracerebral hemorrhage and with the presence of deep or infratentorial cerebral microbleeds (153).
-However, the authors did not observe an increased risk of intracerebral hemorrhage with the widespread use of lipid-lowering statins in the population (49).
-A meta-analysis also suggests that statin use before spontaneous intracerebral hemorrhage does not increase short-term mortality, unfavorable functional outcome, or hematoma volume (79).
-Another meta-analysis suggests that irrespective of stroke subtype, there is only marginal risk of future intracerebral hemorrhage with statins (174).
+A higher level of low-density lipoprotein cholesterol also seems to be associated with a lower risk of hemorrhagic stroke, whereas a high-density lipoprotein cholesterol level seems to be positively associated with risk of intracerebral hemorrhage (154).
+In a study, low serum triglyceride levels were associated with an increased risk of intracerebral hemorrhage and with the presence of deep or infratentorial cerebral microbleeds (157).
+However, the authors did not observe an increased risk of intracerebral hemorrhage with the widespread use of lipid-lowering statins in the population (50).
+A metaanalysis also suggests that statin use before spontaneous intracerebral hemorrhage does not increase short-term mortality, unfavorable functional outcome, or hematoma volume (80).
+Another metaanalysis suggests that irrespective of stroke subtype, there is only marginal risk of future intracerebral hemorrhage with statins (178).
 An investigation revealed that lipid levels differ between intracerebral hemorrhage cases and nonintracerebral hemorrhage controls.
-Authors observed a decline in serum total cholesterol and low-density lipoprotein levels within 6 months preceding primary intracerebral hemorrhage, independent of statin or alcohol use (117).
+Authors observed a decline in serum total cholesterol and low-density lipoprotein levels within 6 months preceding primary intracerebral hemorrhage, independent of statin or alcohol use (120).

 Anticoagulation is also associated with a substantial risk of intracerebral hemorrhage, with an estimated 9% to 14% of all intracerebral hemorrhage attributable to antithrombotic therapy.
 Anticoagulants not only increase the risk but also increase the severity of intracerebral hemorrhage by causing hematoma expansion.
-Cerebellar location is significantly more common in coagulant associated intracerebral hemorrhage (129).
+Cerebellar location is significantly more common in coagulant-associated intracerebral hemorrhage (133).
 The mortality rate is about 65%, and most of the surviving patients remain disabled.
 Intracerebral hemorrhage rates range from 0.3% to 0.6% per year during oral anticoagulation.
-Risk factors for anticoagulation associated intracerebral hemorrhage include international normalized ratio values greater than 3, previous cerebrovascular disease, and CT findings suggestive of leukoaraiosis.
+Risk factors for anticoagulation-associated intracerebral hemorrhage include international normalized ratio values greater than 3, previous cerebrovascular disease, and CT findings suggestive of leukoaraiosis.
 Antiplatelet agents with anticoagulation and the combined use of aspirin plus clopidogrel further increase the risk of intracerebral hemorrhage.
-However, modestly lowering blood pressure significantly reduces the risk of intracerebral hemorrhage during antiplatelet therapy (55).
+However, modestly lowering blood pressure significantly reduces the risk of intracerebral hemorrhage during antiplatelet therapy (56).

-Patients using non-vitamin K antagonist oral anticoagulants (rivaroxaban, apixaban, and edoxaban or dabigatran) have lesser frequency of intracerebral hemorrhage in comparison to that with warfarin.
-Among 141,311 patients with intracerebral hemorrhage, 15,036 (10.6%) were taking warfarin and 4918 (3.5%) were taking non-vitamin K antagonist oral anticoagulants preceding intracerebral hemorrhage, and 39,585 (28.0%) and 5783 (4.1%) were taking concomitant single and dual antiplatelet agents, respectively (64).
-Non-vitamin K antagonist oral anticoagulants-related intracerebral hemorrhage is associated with smaller hematoma and lesser neurologic deficit compared to vitamin K antagonists-related intracerebral hemorrhage (143).
+Patients using non-vitamin K antagonist oral anticoagulants (rivaroxaban, apixaban, and edoxaban or dabigatran) have a lesser frequency of intracerebral hemorrhage in comparison to that with warfarin.
+Among 141,311 patients with intracerebral hemorrhage, 15,036 (10.6%) were taking warfarin and 4918 (3.5%) were taking non-vitamin K antagonist oral anticoagulants preceding intracerebral hemorrhage, and 39,585 (28.0%) and 5783 (4.1%) were taking concomitant single and dual antiplatelet agents, respectively (65).
+Non-vitamin K antagonist oral anticoagulants-related intracerebral hemorrhage is associated with smaller hematoma and lesser neurologic deficit compared to vitamin K antagonist-related intracerebral hemorrhage (147).

 Sympathomimetic drugs have long been associated with intracerebral hemorrhage.
 Intracranial hemorrhage due to cocaine, amphetamine, or phenylpropanolamine use may be secondary to sudden elevation in blood pressure, multifocal cerebral vessel spasm, or drug-induced vasculitis.
 Since 1979, several case reports have documented the relationship between phenylpropanolamine (a common constituent of cough syrups and over-the-counter anti-cold medications) and stroke.